Helping individuals with developmental disabilities is the driving focus for I-DD agencies both large and small. Yet, f

 Electronic Visit Verification EVV is one more tool in a Medicaid Waiver provider’s toolbox.
 However, it is not perfect.
 I-DD agencies and other care providers will still need to keep accurate and detailed records.

-Other General Guidelines for Medicaid Waiver Providers:
+Other General Guidelines For Medicaid Waiver Providers: Visit Verification (EVV):

 The Centers for Medicare and Medicaid Services remind waiver provides that their internal documentation must support proof of services delivered in order to bill for these services.
 Successful waiver provider agencies should integrate the following practices into their daily routines: quality control on all Medicaid-funded services, maintain accurate beneficiary records and claims processing and ensure that all services are delivered in a timely manner.